 As noted above, each of our facilities operates under a Plan-Do-Check-Act management system for identifying and addressing the applicable environmental and social impacts of our operations and ensuring compliance with regulatory standards.
-These procedures call for the following details about each component:
+Below are details about each component.